 • Prior statements of self-harm

-• Prior psychologically-based difficulty in training
+• Prior psychological-based difficulty

 • A history of mental health treatment